Automate

 Seed and teardown test data

-Register a fresh user in Before All with random data, run your flow against it, then clean up in After All — every run starts from a known state.
+Register a fresh user in Before All with random data, run your flow against it, then clean up in After All, so every run starts from a known state.

 Slack / Discord / Teams alerts